|Nutrition Facts (per serving)|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Deep frying gives the tofu a golden color and a crispy texture in this easy-to-make tofu recipe.
 You can enjoy deep-fried tofu as its own course, served with a dipping sauce.
 It can also be added to recipes for stir-fries, noodles, rice dishes, pasta, or salads as a vegan protein.

-It's best to use firm or extra-firm tofu for deep-frying, not the soft silken tofu.
+It's best to use firm or extra-firm tofu for deep-frying, not soft silken tofu.
 Firm tofu will hold its shape and brown better when fried.

-- Fry, stirring occasionally until the tofu is golden on both sides.
+When the oil is heated, carefully add 2 tofu pieces into the oil.
+Fry, stirring occasionally, until the tofu is golden on both sides.

-Your tofu will be crispy when served immediately after frying.
-After about an hour the tofu won't be as crispy but it will still have the flavor added by the frying process.
+- Your tofu will be crispy when served immediately after frying.
+After about an hour, the tofu won't be as crispy, but it will still have the flavor added by the frying process.
 For many dishes, such as stir-fries, noodle dishes, or rice dishes, the crispiness will be lost in any case due to the sauce.

-You can store leftover deep-fried tofu in the refrigerator.
-It won't be crisp the next day but it will still be firm and tasty.
+- You can store leftover deep-fried tofu in the refrigerator.
+It won't be crisp the next day, but it will still be firm and tasty.
 As well, it is pretty stable at room temperature as there are no animal ingredients and the frying process ensures any surface germs are killed.
-You could take it along in a brown bag lunch safely.
+You could take it along in a brown-bag lunch safely.